Rider Modes

 Your Rider, in “doing its job,” engages in different (let’s call them) operating modes.
 Just as the ERM is a useful metaphor for understanding how one’s mind works, understanding the different ways your Rider “works” can also be quite helpful in learning how to make it “work better” AND when to appropriately (i.e., to real advantage) enter a particular mode the Rider is capable of engaging.[1]

-Your Rider’s most familiar operating mode is experienced as (we’ll call it) the Being Mode.
-This could be described as your default or normal mode, which is a kind of “automatic mode” where you are happily wrapped up (or maybe not so happily) in thoughts and feelings as they come and go, engaging in some ongoing mental commentary (call it “self-talk” or an “intrapersonal conversation”), and – when so immersed – interacting socially with the external world (with all its associated drama, familiarity, and routine).
-Being Mode is generally driven emotionally – and that means more than less by your Elephant(!) – and while fueled by various natural desires (i.e., feelings) like curiosity, lust, hunger, thirst, and boredom, your Rider (you!) is primarily experiencing the world in one of serial reaction; this is sometimes referred to as “being on automatic pilot.”
+Your Rider’s most familiar operating mode is experienced as the (we’ll call it) Being Mode.
+This could be described as your default or normal mode, which is a kind of “automatic mode” where you are happily wrapped up (or maybe not so happily) in thoughts and feelings as they come and go, engaging in some ongoing mental commentary (call it “self-talk” or that “intrapersonal conversation”), and – when so immersed – interacting socially with the external world (with all its associated drama, familiarity, and routine).
+Being Mode is generally driven emotionally – and that means more than less by your Elephant(!) – and while fueled by various natural desires (i.e., feelings like desire, curiosity, lust, hunger, thirst, and boredom) your Rider (you!) is primarily experiencing the world in one of serial reaction; this is sometimes referred to as “being on automatic pilot.”
 Another way to consider it is that in Being Mode, the Rider is pretty much “just along for the ride.”

 There are other Rider modes you may come to identify, develop their respective skills, and use to effectively meet your needs, manage your desires, and achieve your goals in life.
 One includes the Inner Lawyer – an ability to argue for and against (a.k.a. disputation) one’s desires and choices.
 Yet another is the Press Secretary – the skill in justifying our judgments and behaviors, first to ourselves but then to others (e.g., to gain acceptance or avoid rejection).

 All of these operating modes could be described as roles that your Rider (that is, you!) engage or “step into;” and, ironically, you do this mostly unconsciously(!) when needed or appropriate.
 Each mode or role is also effected – and affected – by the skill and proficiency you develop “in its use.”
-This implies that your rider can learn how to be “a better rider” – and this happens naturally[5] (it’s called “growing up,” “maturing,” and “being educated”) BUT can also happen by proactive intent; that is, you deciding to learn, practice, and develop such capabilities.[6]
+This implies that your Rider can learn how to be “a better rider” – and this happens naturally[5] (it’s called “growing up,” “maturing,” and “being educated”) BUT can also happen by proactive intent; that is, you deciding to learn, practice, and develop such capabilities.[6]

 _________________________